amirhoseinsalehi/frontend-journey/README.md

 # frontend-journey
-Useful list for every frontend to get the right way
+This a useful list for every Front-End Developer to get the right way 😊 In this Repo, I intend to share some useful articles to make a progress in the Front development field.
+If you want to participate and help other colleagues, you can **ADD** link to the articles you read recently. hope it's useful for you 😉

 # Advanced Articles